mikeyhodl/implementation-guides/api-guide/api_guide.md

 Within the consent area in the [API request body](#request-body).

 - Always mandatory: Populate the end-user IP address and end-user current location (`userLocation.country`)
-- Mandatory if userLocation.country = USA: Populate the consent parameters (i.e., `consent.status`, `consent.obtainedAt`)
+- Mandatory if userLocation.country = USA: Populate the consent parameters (i.e., status, timestamp)

 See [examples](#initiate-account) for a sample request including the user consent parameters.